eddieperez1/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+72,458 roles will need to be filled as the employees whose birth date is between January 01, 1952 and December 31, 1955 begin to retire.
+There are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees since the number of employees in retiring range is 46 times larger than number of employee eligible to mentor.

+To further the analysis, query 6 and query 7 find the number of retiring employees by department and the number of employees eligible to mentor by department respectively.
+These insights give which departments are in need hiring after employees whose birth date is between January 01, 1952 and December 31, 1955 retire and which departments have employees eligible to mentor.

 ### Query 6
 ```